mercadopago/sdk-ruby/README.md

 ![APM](https://img.shields.io/apm/l/vim-mode)

+This library provides developers with a simple set of bindings to help you integrate Mercado Pago API to a website and start receiving payments.

 ## 📲 Installation

 First time using Mercado Pago?
 Create your [Mercado Pago account](https://www.mercadopago.com), if you don’t have one already.